ajaffary/p-adic-absolute-value/README.md

 # p-adic Absolute Value

-This is a tiny [flask](https://flask.palletsprojects.com/en/stable/) application to calculate the p-adic absolute-value of a rational number.
+This is a tiny [Flask](https://flask.palletsprojects.com/en/stable/) application to calculate the p-adic absolute-value of a rational number.

+1. Install the Flask, WTForms, and flask_wtf packages (see `requirements.txt`).
+2. `python p_adic_controller.py` runs the application in a browser at http://127.0.0.1:5000/test.

+`p_adic_controller.py` contains the app logic.

+`p_adic_view.html` is the Jinja view template.

+`p_adic_model.py` is a [WTForms](https://wtforms.readthedocs.io/en/3.2.x/) Form subclass.
+This will be updated to a [Flask-WTF](https://flask-wtf.readthedocs.io/en/1.2.x/) FlaskForm subclass to include CSRF protection.

 `p_adic_compute` contains the computation functions.  `p_adic_abs` is the old version.